Phrogz/visual-scxml-editor/docs/attributes.md

 ## Transitions

 * **`viz:pts="start (wayline+)? end?"`** — route points for the transition line
+  * Either endpoint may be omitted; the editor automatically chooses the missing attachment point.
+    For example, `viz:pts="N10"` fixes the source on its north edge and automatically attaches the other end to the target state.
   * The first and last values (`start` and `end`) describe offsets along an edge of the initial and target state; for example, `E20` is a point 20 units down from the top of the right edge, while `N0` is a point (nominally) along the of the state at the left edge.
 Transitions cannot attach